 Preference will be given to teams and individuals from companies whose work is focused on improving people’s health and wellbeing.

 Irrational Labs was founded by author and professor Dan Ariely and Kristen Berman.
 Our mission is to use behavioral insights to help people be happier, healthier, and wealthier.
 Hundreds of companies have used our process and methods to build innovative new products and improve existing ones.

 Companies like Google, Aetna, Eli Lilly, Fidelity, Lyft & Uber, Shapa, Cuna Mutual, and AARP have brought us in to work within their product and marketing teams to drive growth and engagement.
 Dozens of startups have relied on us to help them understand their customers’ needs and build products that solve for them.
 We are product designers and behavioral scientists.
 We are deeply passionate about designing our systems and our environment to change behavior – especially health behavior – for good.

-You put in what you get out!
-Every week, you’ll gain access to two new modules of content with about one hour of reading.
-You’ll also have about one hour of hands-on exercises a week and sometimes you’ll engage in Slack to share your thinking and give others feedback on their work.
+Every week, you’ll gain access to two new modules of content with about one hour of reading material.
+You’ll also have around one hour of hands-on exercises to do each week, and you can always engage on Slack to share your thinking and give others feedback on their work.

 But the really neat thing that will happen?
 During this course, you’ll start thinking like a behavioral scientist.
 So while there are the actual (and non-trivial) time commitments to be aware of, you should expect to become immersed in the content in a way that seeps into your daily life.
 You’ll start seeing the world a bit differently.
 You’ll ask more questions.
 You’ll be more curious.
 We even hope that your friends start noticing that your conversation has shifted a bit!